2026 State Of North Carolina

 North Carolina Sports Network

-NOTE: For the updated lists of outgoing transfers from each of the ACC’s 17 programs, please click HERE.
+NOTE: For updated lists of the in-state FBS programs’ INCOMING transfers, please click HERE.
+For updated lists of OUTGOING transfers from each of the ACC’s 17 programs, please click HERE.

 Thanks to the NCAA’s creation of the transfer portal in 2018, then the organization’s revolutionary 2021 rule change that allowed first-time transfers to be immediately eligible at their new school, the manner in which college football teams are built and sustained has changed dramatically.